EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * Controls/Inputs need to be better and not feel annoying.
 * The soccer ball's bouncing sound may still feel weird, at least based on how many times it should play its sound.
 * The sound for the Pushable vase doesn't loop in the way i'd like to, even if it technically works.
-* The Pushable vase's sound also sometimes plays even when the object isn't being pushed.
 * Player and Companion's collision shapes change size when on some states (Like Swimming) which can bring some weird things.

 # Current controls/Inputs: